alphagov/paas-developer-docs/README.md

-# Government PaaS Developer Docs
+# DEPRECATED

+This is the old Government PaaS Developer Docs system.
+We are transitioning to the new system (see https://github.com/alphagov/paas-tech-docs).
+If you need to make docs changes, make them in the new system, which will become the official documentation shortly.

 This project uses [MkDocs][].
 It is automatically built and hosted by [Read the Docs][] at the following URL: